Sabato Morais: His multifarious activity

-In addition to the work which he did in official positions, Morais was most active in religious, educational, and charity matters.
-The Hebrew Sunday-School Society, the Hebrew Education Society of Philadelphia, and the Young Men's Hebrew Association of that city numbered him among their most steadfast friends.
-In his own home he gathered about him a small band of young men whom he instructed in Hebrew, Talmud, and Jewish history, and in whom he inspired a zealous love for Judaism which has had a very marked effect upon the character not only of his pupils (among them Isaac Husik), but of the community at large.
-Among his children, Henry Samuel Morais was also a well-known communal rabbi, serving at several different congregations in Mikve Israel and other congregations in New York and Rhode Island.
+In addition to his official positions, Morais was active in religious, educational, and charitable work.
+He was closely involved with the Hebrew Sunday-School Society, the Hebrew Education Society of Philadelphia, and the Young Men's Hebrew Association of Philadelphia.
+In his own home, he taught a small group of young men, including Isaac Husik, in Hebrew, Talmud, and Jewish history.
+His teaching is said to have influenced the character of his students and the wider community, though the specific nature of this influence on the community is unclear.
+His son, Henry Samuel Morais, was also a communal rabbi, serving at several congregations, including Mikve Israel, as well as congregations in New York and Rhode Island.

 The strong conservatism of the Jews of Philadelphia and the warm interest in the higher things of Judaism evinced by the younger men of that city may be in a large measure directly traced to the influence of Sabato Morais.
 He was greatly interested in the Alliance Israélite Universelle, and was in constant correspondence with rabbis and scholars in Europe and the Orient.
 Through his friend Chevalier Emanuel Felice Veneziani, the almoner of Baron de Hirsch, he was enabled to secure timely aid for the agricultural colonies in New Jersey and was the representative of Baron de Hirsch in the Carmel Colony.

 When the Russo-Jewish exodus began, in 1882, and Russian Jews in large numbers settled in Philadelphia, Morais immediately became their friend.
 Although unable to speak their language, his perfect familiarity with Hebrew as a living tongue gave him a ready means of communication.
 Among Gentiles also he was widely known and esteemed, and was very frequently called upon to address public assemblies.

 Besides his sermons, he contributed to Jewish literature much in the form of addresses to various Jewish organizations and of theological, polemical, literary, and critical articles for the Jewish press at home and abroad.
 He wrote classic Hebrew in prose and in verse with ease and elegance.

 In all his life, Morais maintained close (cultural, religious and political) ties with his motherland, Italy.
 His translations and essays in Italian Jewry made him the founding father of Italian Jewish Studies in America.